theckang/blog/_posts/2016-01-28-dependency-management-with-spark.markdown

     [Loaded org.joda.time.tz.NameProvider from file:/tmp/hadoop-hduser/nm-local-dir/filecache/10/spark-assembly-1.5.0-hadoop2.6.0.jar]
     [Loaded org.joda.time.tz.Provider from file:/tmp/hadoop-hduser/nm-local-dir/filecache/10/spark-assembly-1.5.0-hadoop2.6.0.jar]

-The issue is that the Spark assembly JAR is also compiled with the joda-time dependency, and instead of pulling the joda-time class from our application JAR at run-time, it pulls it from Spark's JAR.
+The issue is that the Spark assembly JAR is also compiled with the joda-time dependency, and instead of pulling the joda-time class from our application JAR at runtime, it pulls it from Spark's JAR.
 Prior to Spark 1.6, the version of joda-time compiled with Spark was 2.5, which is the reason we encounter the error **even though our application JAR contains the correct version of joda-time**.

 # The fix